Almrina/ataix-auto-trader-2/README.md

 3. The headings are marked with `#` for different levels of headings (`#` for main heading, `##` for subheadings).
 4. Any important file references (like `orders.json`) should be wrapped in backticks to format them as code.

-This will give you a nicely formatted `README.md` file once added to your GitHub repository.